Close Menu

 The National Transmission Company South Africa, which is central to the operation and success of Sawem, received its market operator licence in November.
 However, the final licence conditions were deferred pending resolution of conflict-of-interest concerns while it remains an Eskom subsidiary.

-This month, the Electricity Market Advisory Forum begins operational work, staring with a review of the market rules and market code.
+This month, the Electricity Market Advisory Forum begins operational work, starting with a review of the market rules and market code.
 It was established late last year and will advise Nersa on electricity market reform, including trading arrangements, market codes and regulations.

 Policies and regulations